-Celebrating its 15th anniversary this season, highlights of the Euclid Quartet’s career include significant international recognition as the first American string quartet to be awarded a top prize at the prestigious Osaka International Chamber Music Competition.
-Prior to its victory in Japan, the quartet also won awards in numerous competitions in the U.S., including the Hugo Kauder International Competition for String Quartets, The Carmel Chamber Music Competition, as well as the Chamber Music Yellow Springs Competition.
+Highlights of the Euclid Quartet’s career include significant global recognition as the first American string quartet to be awarded a top prize at the prestigious Osaka International Chamber Music Competition.
+Prior to its Japanese laurels, the quartet also won awards in numerous United States competitions, including the Hugo Kauder International Competition for String Quartets, The Carmel Chamber Music Competition and the Chamber Music Yellow Springs Competition.
 In 2009, the Euclid Quartet was awarded the esteemed “American Masterpieces” grant from the National Endowment for the Arts.

-The quartet’s most recent CD set, on Artek Recordings, features the complete string quartets of Béla Bartók.
-American Record Guide raved about these discs: “rarely has a group found such meaning and vision.”
-Their debut CD, on Centaur Records, features the first four quartets of Hugo Kauder, a refugee from Nazi-occupied Austria who fled to the United States in the 1940s.
+Active in the recording studio, the Euclid Quartet issued, most recently, a pair of CDs, comprising the six string quartets of Béla Bartók on Artek Recordings.
+The American Record Guide raved about these discs, “rarely has a group found such meaning and vision.”
+Their debut CD, on Centaur records, features the first four quartets of Hugo Kauder, a refugee from Nazi-occupied Austria who fled to the United States in the 1940s.
 He defied the atonal trend of his generation with his uniquely harmonic, contrapuntal style.

 More about the Euclid Quartet at www.euclidquartet.com